davidam/damegender/README.md

     0 males for Mesa from INE.es
     0 females for Mesa from INE.es

+    # Detect gender from a name (all census and machine learning)
+    $ python3 main.py David --verbose
+    365196 males for David from INE.es
+    0 females for David from INE.es
+    1193 males for David from Uruguay census
+    5 females for David from Uruguay census
+    26645 males for David from United Kingdom census
+    0 females for David from United Kingdom census 3552580 males for David from United States of America census 12826 females for David from United States of America census David gender predicted with nltk is male
+    David gender predicted with sgd is male
+    David gender predicted with svc is male
+    David gender predicted with gaussianNB is male David gender predicted with multinomialNB is male David gender predicted with bernoulliNB is male David gender predicted with forest is male
+    David gender predicted with tree is male
+    David gender predicted with mlp is male

     # Find your name in different countries
     $ python3 nameincountries.py David
     grep -i " David " files/names/nam_dict.txt > files/grep.tmp